readyready15728/misc/awakemud-notes.md

 * At the Council Island forest, cross the river (using water wings might help) and climb the cliff (hiking gloves and a winch might help) and enter the cabin.
 Search for a trapdoor, enter, and there is Dr. Alex Scriptshaw.
-He sells ADPS submachine gun ammunition, EX heavy machine gun ammunition, ADPS sniper rifle ammunition, RPK HMGs, suits of heavy security armor, Ingram Supermach 100s (submachine gun model) and security helmets.
+He sells APDS submachine gun ammunition, EX heavy machine gun ammunition, APDS sniper rifle ammunition, RPK HMGs, suits of heavy security armor, Ingram Supermach 100s (submachine gun model) and security helmets.
 * The office building just east La Vieux Cinema has a Matrix terminal.